 'Belsen showed me how low mankind can sink'

-Ian Forsyth was one of the first soldiers to arrive at the liberation of the Bergen-Belsen concentration camp in World War Two and what he saw that day has haunted him for the past 75 years.
+Ian Forsyth, one of the first soldiers to arrive at the liberation of the Bergen-Belsen concentration camp in World War Two, has died at the age of 97.

+Last year, he told BBC Scotland that what he saw that day had haunted him for 75 years.

-"For the first time I realised just how low mankind can sink," says Mr Forsyth, who is now 96.
+"For the first time I realised just how low mankind can sink," Mr Forsyth said.

-Although he was still a young man when he reached the Northern Germany death camp in April 1945, he had seen a lot of action.
+Although he was still a young man when he reached the Northern Germany concentration camp in April 1945, he had seen a lot of action.

 The 21-year-old, from Hamilton in South Lanarkshire, had fought his way from Normandy in the days after to D-day and through Germany as a tank operator with a reconnaissance force.